SMOSTAFAH1/SMOSTAFAH1/README.md

 Hi there!
 I'm **Seyed Mostafa Hashemian**, a Computer Engineer passionate about building efficient software and leveraging AI to automate the world.

 * **Education**: Studying at **UPM (Universidad Politécnica de Madrid)** and **42 Madrid**.
 * **Current Focus**: Artificial Intelligence & Process Automation.
-I specialize in building smart agents, custom bots, and tools that solve real-world problems.
+I specialize in building smart systems/agents, custom bots, and tools that solve real-world problems.
 * **Future Goals**: Plan to pursue a Master's degree in Cybersecurity to merge protection with intelligent automation.
 * **Current Projects**:
   * **AI-Powered Tools & Bots**: Developing intelligent systems and bots that integrate LLMs to streamline workflows.